-Flowers runners are an ongoing trend we've been seeing everywhere over the past few years—in real weddings, at bridal showers, and more.
+Flower runners are an ongoing trend we've been seeing everywhere over the past few years—in real weddings, at bridal showers, and more.
 These blooming accent pieces completely transform a classic tablescape into something fresh, and the trend even totes a few major advantages.
-For starters, you don't have to worry about sourcing vessels in various shapes and size and creating several different centerpieces for each table.
+For starters, you don't have to worry about sourcing vessels in various shapes and sizes and creating several different centerpieces for each table.
 No, embracing the garland means you (if you're DIY-ing) and your florist can focus on one, central centerpiece.

 To make the most of your flower fund, you can even decorate just your sweetheart table or dessert display with a floral runner to get the look for less.

 You'll find all of those flower runners and more right here.
 From cascading peonies to garlands of greenery, the 31 flower runners below are bound to inspire you, no matter your wedding style.

 This springtime beauty features coral charm peonies and tons of fun femininity.

 Warm and romantic, this floral runner totes rich hues of pink, rose, and white.
 Just imagine how fitting it would be at a Valentine's Day wedding.